-A do it yourself roof repair is not for the faint of heart.
-Not only do you have to navigate an environment several metres above most people’s comfort zones, you have to ensure you perform a solid repair that still looks good from the street.
-It takes some research and experience to make sure that your roof repair doesn’t just make things worse in the long run.
+A do-it-yourself roof repair is not for the faint of heart.
+Not only do you have to navigate an environment several metres above most people’s comfort zones, but you also have to ensure you perform a solid repair that still looks good from the street.
+It takes some research and experience to ensure that your roof repair doesn’t just worsen things in the long run.

-To help increase the possibility that your roof repair is successful here are 5 cautionary tips to help guide your preparations:
+To help increase the possibility that your roof repair is successful, we have listed the tips below to help guide your preparations:

 - Make sure that you start your work on a clear, sunny day.
-Good weather is essential to roof safety as a slippery roof can make the job a lot harder and a lot more dangerous.
+Good weather is essential to roof safety, as a slippery roof can make the job harder and more dangerous.

 - Use a safety rope.
 Using a safety rope to attach yourself to the roof can be the difference between just a scary slip and serious broken bones.

 - Buy a roof ladder for steep roofs.
 Steep roofs require a roof ladder to provide proper handholds.

 - Wear the right footwear.
 Rubber-soled shoes are the footwear for any roofing professional, as they provide the right grip and comfort.

 Aside from the roof footwear and safety equipment, you should also ensure that your repair materials are up to scratch.
 Your roof takes a lot of daily punishment, so you should ensure that any fix is high quality.
 Buy only from established brands that have a reputation for durability and quality.